 Alabama U.S. Senators ready for juror roles in impeachment, Doug Jones calls for witnesses, documents

-WASHINGTON, D.C. –Alabama’s U.S. Senators — Republican Richard Shelby and Democrat Doug Jones — are among those who will be asked to hear the evidence in the impeachment trial against President Trump and ultimately offer a verdict.
+WASHINGTON, D.C. -- Alabama's U.S. Senators -- Republican Richard Shelby and Democrat Doug Jones -- are among those who will be asked to hear the evidence in the impeachment trial against President Trump and ultimately offer a verdict.

 It would take a two-thirds vote in the Senate to remove the president from office.